oslabs-beta/0ptiKube/README.md

    # Openai API setup
    OPENAI_API_KEY="your OpenAI key here" FINE_TUNED_MODEL="your fine tune model key here"

+   # SSL Certificate for Database Connection:
+   # To connect to Supabase, download the required CA certificate.
+Create a folder in root directory with command `mkdir -p certs/`
+   # Add the downloaded SSL certificate code to a file in the newly created called `calledsupabase-ca.pem`
+   # Copy the certificate text you downloaded and paste it into the new file.
+You can add this file to your .gitignore.
+   # Append "?sslmode=verify-full&sslrootcert=certs/supabase-ca.pem" to the end of your DATABASE_URL in your .env file.
    ```

    Your information from should be entered after the '=' sign.